Calculates back-transformed means with approximate standard errors and confidence intervals (V.M. Cave).

 The function that was used to transform the data prior to analysis is specified using the

 TRANSFORMATION option; the default takes the identity link (i.e. no transformation).
-The natural logarithm, log10, logit, square root, reciprocal, power, probit, complementary log-log, log-ratio and angular (or arcsine-square root) functions are provided directly by the
+The natural logarithm, log10, logit, square root, reciprocal, power, probit, complementary log-log, log-ratio, angular (in degrees) and arcsine-square root (in radians) functions are provided directly by the

 You can also define your own transformation by setting